The bending of light and lensing in modified gravity: Introduction

-Our modified gravity theory (MOG), also known as Scalar-Tensor-Vector Gravity (STVG, \cite{Moffat2006a}), is a theory based on the action principle.
+Our modified gravity theory (MOG), also known as Scalar-Tensor-Vector Gravity (STVG, \cite{Moffat2006a}), is a theory based on an action principle.
 The action incorporates, in addition to the usual Einstein-Hilbert term associated with the metric $g_{\mu\nu}$, a massive vector field $\phi_\mu$, and three scalar fields representing running values of the gravitational constant $G$, the vector field's mass $\mu$, and its coupling strength $\omega$.
 The vector field is associated with a fifth force charge that is proportional to mass-energy.
 This fifth force is repulsive; for a large source mass, at large distances, gravity is stronger than that predicted by Newton or Einstein, but at short range, this stronger gravitational attraction is canceled by the fifth force field, leaving only Newtonian gravity.
-The theory has been used successfully to account for the rotation curves of galaxies \cite{Moffat2004,Moffat2005,Brownstein2006a,Moffat2007e}, the mass profiles of galaxy clusters \cite{Brownstein2006b}, and cosmological observations \cite{Moffat2007b,Moffat2007c} without exotic dark matter.
+The theory has been used successfully to account for the rotation curves of galaxies \citep{Moffat2004,Moffat2005,Brownstein2006a,Moffat2007e}, the mass profiles of galaxy clusters \citep{Brownstein2006b}, and cosmological observations \citep{Moffat2007b,Moffat2007c} without exotic dark matter.

-The theory was also used to offer an explanation for the unusual features of the Bullet Cluster 1E0657-558 \cite{Brownstein2007}.
-In \cite{Brownstein2007}, a lensing formula was used that was deduced from the nonrelativistic acceleration law for test particles in the vicinity of a MOG point source.
+The theory was also used to offer an explanation for the unusual features of the Bullet Cluster 1E0657-558 \citep{Brownstein2007}. \cite{Brownstein2007} used a lensing formula that was deduced from the nonrelativistic acceleration law for test particles in the vicinity of a MOG point source.

+Deflection of light by gravity is increasingly recognized as an important test for models of dark matter and dark energy as well as modified gravity theories. \cite{Uzan2001} show that a comparison of cosmological lensing data with large scale structure surveys can serve as an effective test of gravity on cosmological scales. \cite{Amendola2008} discuss the possibility that large-scale weak lensing surveys can distinguish between the standard ($\Lambda$CDM) model of cosmology and several modified gravity models, which they characterize by a parameterization of their expansion history and structure growth.
+Gravitational lensing is also one of the tests proposed by \cite{Jain2008} for modified gravity theories.
+The specific case of $f(R)$ gravity and weak lensing was studied by \cite{Tsujikawa2008}, while \cite{Thomas2008} study weak lensing in the context of the Dvali Gabadadze Porrati model\footnote{We thank the anonymous referee for providing these references.}.

-In the present work, we derive a light bending formula using a fully relativistic approach, following the route described by Weinberg \cite{Weinberg1972}.
+In the present work, we derive a light bending formula for MOG using a fully relativistic approach, following the route described by \cite{Weinberg1972}.
 We also develop a formulation for extended distributions of sources, which is important not only for lensing, but also in future, planned work that includes astronomical $N$-body simulations using MOG.